-FAA models in 1/72 scale kit review ? building report
+FAA models in 1/72 scale kit review and modelling report

 Czech Model Master kit of the Supermarine Scimitar